-When we tried to apply these methods to some of the real-world scenarios we address in other research contributions [4], we found that existing mapping methods were not suitable for the ontology integration task at hand, as they all neglected efficiency.
-To illustrate our requirements: We have been working in realms where light-weight ontologies are applied such as the ACM Topic hierarchy with its 10^4 concepts or folder structures of individual computers, which corresponded to 10^4 to 10^5 concepts.
+When we tried to apply these methods to some of the real-world scenarios we address in other research contributions (e.g., [4]), we found that existing mapping methods were not suitable for the ontology integration task at hand, as they all neglected efficiency.
+To illustrate our requirements: We have been working in realms where lightweight ontologies are applied such as the ACM Topic hierarchy with its 10^4 concepts or folder structures of individual computers, which corresponded to 10^4 to 10^5 concepts.
 Finally, we are working with Wordnet exploiting its 10^6 concepts (cf. [5]).
 When mapping between such light-weight ontologies, the trade-off that one has to face is between effectiveness and efficiency.
 For instance, consider the knowledge management platform built on a Semantic Web And Peer-to-peer basis in SWAP [4].
 It is not sufficient to provide its user with the best possible mapping, it is also necessary to answer his queries within a few seconds - even if two peers use two different ontologies and have never encountered each other before.

 In this paper we present an approach that considers both the quality of mapping results as well as the run-time complexity.
 Our hypothesis is that mapping algorithms may be streamlined such that the loss of quality (compared to a standard baseline) is marginal, but the improvement of efficiency is so tremendous that it allows for the ad-hoc mapping of large-size, light-weight ontologies.
 To substantiate the hypothesis, we outline a comparison of the worst-case run-time behavior (given in full detail in [6]) and we report on a number of practical experiments.
-The approaches used for our (unavoidably preliminary) comparison represent different classes of algorithms for ontology mapping.
-Comparing to these approaches we can observe that our new efficient approach QOM achieves good quality.
-The complexity of QOM is of $O(n \cdot log(n))$ (measuring with n being the number of the entities in the ontologies) against $O(n^2)$ for approaches that have similar effective outcomes.
+The approaches used for our (unavoidably preliminary) comparison represent a wide range of different classes of algorithms for ontology mapping.
+From these approaches we can already infer a good performance of our new efficient approach QOM, for which complexity is of O(n) (measuring with n being the number of the entities in the ontologies) against $O(n^2)$ for the approach that comes closest.